BrightPath-io/architecture/BrightPath_Project_Summary.md

 ## Revised Technology Stack

-Based on stakeholder feedback, the technology stack has been updated to better align with project requirements and team preferences.
+Based on stakeholder feedback and technical analysis, the technology stack has been updated to better align with project requirements and team preferences.

 ### Frontend
 - **JavaScript** with React 18+